Have a question in mind?

 Planned treks are not only just trekking and getting back, there are several organized cultural activities and new things.
 Your fitness, age, and prior experience matter a lot so we plan the treks accordingly.
 We resolve every query of the client and involve them in our planning process.
 Do not worry about the treks being safe because professional and experienced trek leaders go along on the trek.

-• Medical Certificate (First part should be filled by the Doctor and Second part by the Trekker)
+• Medical Certificate: The first part should be filled by a certified doctor, and the second part should be completed by the trekker.

-Easy Treks: The easy-level treks are great for beginners.
+• Easy Treks: The easy-level treks are great for beginners.

-Moderate Treks: The moderate-level treks require a higher level of physical fitness.
+• Moderate Treks: The moderate-level treks require a higher level of physical fitness.

-Difficult Treks: To do difficult treks prior experience of high altitude trekking is mandatory.
+• Difficult Treks: To do difficult treks, prior experience of high-altitude trekking is mandatory.

-Easy Trek: These are for beginners or for people who do not want treks with physical difficulty or challenges.
+These are for beginners or for people who do not want treks with physical difficulty or challenges.
 The altitude is up to 3000 m with a duration of 2-7 days and it involves 4 to 5 hours of trekking each day.

 Some Easy level treks are:

-Moderate: A person should be physically fit because the moderate-level treks have challenging terrains with amusing views of the great Himalayan ranges.
+A person should be physically fit because the moderate-level treks have challenging terrains with amusing views of the great Himalayan ranges.
 The altitude of these treks varies from 3500 m to 4500/5000 m.

 Some Moderate level treks are:

-Difficult Treks: Trekkers should have prior trekking experience with proper knowledge and skills.
+Trekkers should have prior trekking experience with proper knowledge and skills.
 The terrains are rough and strenuous, walk for 6-7 hours each day which involves traversing high passes and glaciers.

 Some Difficult-level treks are: